Skip to main content

 Booking and Logistics

 Booking difficulty is rated Easy.
-Walk-ins are the standard approach for a pub format, and no reservation system has been identified.
+Walk-ins are the standard approach for a pub format, no reservation system has been identified.
 No phone number or website is on record, so advance contact is not direct in any case.
 Arrive, find a seat, order at the bar, that is the working assumption.

 FactorThe Prince English PubTypical Budva BarDedicated Wine Bar